-The maximum number of students attending a Summerschool should not exceed 45, with no more than 18 staff members.
-If more than this number apply, then participants are selected to ensure diversity of countries and departments.
-Also, in order to create optimal opportunities for discussion, and to enable the Summerschool to contribute to the students’ work, students should not be too near the beginning or end of their PhD work.
+The maximum number of students attending a summerschool is 49, with no more than 18 staff members.
+If more than this number apply, then participants are selected to ensure diversity of countries and research traditions.
+Also, in order to create optimal opportunities for discussion, and to enable the summerschool to contribute to students’ progress, applicants should not be too near the beginning or end of their PhD work.
 Applications are welcome from any PhD student who is a member of ESERA.

 Experienced researchers and supervisors can apply to attend the summerschool as a member of staff.
 Their roles will include co-coaching a group of seven students, making a plenary presentation to everyone and/or conducting a workshop.
 All staff participating in the Summerschool must be members of ESERA.
 Previous experience at PhD supervision is a desireable qualification, but staff do not need to currently have a PhD student under their supervision.

 The first ESERA Summerschool was held in Zeist, the Netherlands, in 1993.
 A second Summerschool took place the following year, 1994, in Thessaloniki, Greece.
 Since then, Summerschoolshave been held at two year intervals until 2017 when by vote of the membership, yearly summer schools were tried.
 The trail was in České Budějovice, Czech Republic at the site of the 2016 summerschool with the same organizing group and facilities.
 The goal was to test the viability of a yearly summerschool without the added confounding of a new location.
 In 2019 a second trial of a yearly summerschool will be held, this time at a new location.
 The ESERA Board will make a final decision as to whether to continue yearly summerschools or revert back to the tradition of one in alternating years with the ESERA conferences.